ksuzh/WinterSeminars/MyTestRemote.md

 First changing of my file :)

-Second changing fily from GitHub ;)
+Second changing file from GitHub ;)

+Third changing file from Dmitreu :)